-- (i) If re-elected under Resolution 3, Mr. Loh Yih will remain as Managing Director and Executive Director.
-Detailed information on Mr. Loh Yih can be found under the "Board of Directors" and "Corporate Governance Report" sections in the Company's Annual Report 2019. - (ii) If re-elected under Resolution 4, Mr. Ho Ta-Huang will remain as Non-Independent Non-Executive Director of the Company, a member of Audit Committee, Remuneration Committee and Nominating Committee.
-Detailed information on Mr. Ho Ta-Huang can be found under the "Board of Directors" and "Corporate Governance Report" sections in the Company's Annual Report 2019.
-Pursuant to Rule 704(7) of the Catalist Rules, Mr. Ho Ta-Huang will not be considered as an independent director. - (iii) Resolution 6, if passed, will empower the Directors of the Company to issue shares and convertible securities in the Company up to a maximum of hundred per cent (100%) of the issued Shares (excluding treasury shares and subsidiary holdings) of the Company (of which the aggregate number of shares and convertible securities to be issued other than on a pro rata basis to existing shareholders shall not exceed fifty per cent (50%) of the issued Shares (excluding treasury shares and subsidiary holdings) of the Company) for the purposes as they consider would be in the interest of the Company.
-This authority will continue in force until the next AGM of the Company or the date by which the next AGM is required by law to be held, whichever is the earlier, unless the authority is previously revoked or varied\by the Company at a general meeting. - (iv) Resolution 7, if passed, will empower the Directors of the Company, from the date of the AGM until the date the next AGM is to be held or required by law to be held, whichever is earlier, to renew the mandate to allow the Company to purchase ordinary shares of the Company by way of market purchases or off-market purchases of up to ten per cent (10%) of the total number of issued shares (excluding treasury shares and subsidiary holdings) in the capital of the Company up to the Maximum Price.
-The rationale for, the authority and limitation on, the sources of funds to be used for the purchase or acquisition including the amount of financing and the financial effects of the purchase or acquisition of ordinary shares by the Company pursuant to the Share Buy Back Mandate are set out in greater detail in the Addendum accompanying this Notice. - (v) Resolution 8, if passed, will empower the Directors of the Company to grant awards and to issue and allot shares in the capital of the Company pursuant to the Acesian Performance Bonus Share Plan.
-The Directors may exercise their power to allot and issue shares in the Company pursuant to the Share Plan, provided that the aggregate number of shares to be allotted and issued shall not exceed fifteen per cent.
-(15%) of the total number of issued shares (excluding treasury shares and subsidiary holdings) in the capital of the Company from time to time.
-This authority is in addition to the general authority to issue shares sought under Ordinary Resolution 6. - (vi) Resolution 9, if passed, will authorise the Interested Person Transactions as described in the Circular to Shareholders dated 15 April 2020 and recurring in the year and will empower the Directors of the Company to do all acts necessary to give effect to the Shareholders' Mandate.
-This authority will, unless previously revoked or varied by the Company in a general meeting, continue in force until the conclusion of the next general meeting of the Company is held or is required by law to be held, whichever is earlier.
+- (i) If re-elected under Resolution 3, Mr. Wong Kok Chye will remain as Executive Director and Group Chief Operating Officer of the Company.
+Detailed information on Mr. Wong Kok Chye can be found under the "Board of Directors" and "Corporate Governance Report" sections in the Company's Annual Report 2020. - (ii) If re-elected under Resolution 4, Mr. Qiu Jun will remain as Executive Director and Business Development Director (China) of the Company.
+Detailed information on Mr. Qiu Jun can be found under the "Board of Directors" and "Corporate Governance Report" sections in the Company's Annual Report 2020. - (iii) Resolution 6, if passed, will empower the Directors of the Company to issue shares and convertible securities in the Company up to a maximum of hundred per cent (100%) of the issued Shares (excluding treasury shares and subsidiary holdings) of the Company (of which the aggregate number of shares and convertible securities to be issued other than on a pro rata basis to existing shareholders shall not exceed fifty per cent (50%) of the issued Shares (excluding treasury shares and subsidiary holdings) of the Company) for the purposes as they consider would be in the interest of the Company.
+This authority will continue in force until the next AGM of the Company or the date by which the next AGM is required by law to be held, whichever is the earlier, unless the authority is previously revoked or varied by the Company at a general meeting. - (iv) Resolution 7, if passed, will empower the Directors of the Company, from the date of the AGM until the date the next AGM is to be held or required by law to be held, whichever is earlier, to renew the mandate to allow the Company to purchase ordinary shares of the Company by way of market purchases or off-market purchases of up to ten per cent (10%) of the total number of issued shares (excluding treasury shares and subsidiary holdings) in the capital of the Company up to the Maximum Price.
+The rationale for, the authority and limitation on, the sources of funds to be used for the purchase or acquisition including the amount of financing and the financial effects of the purchase or acquisition of ordinary shares by the Company pursuant to the Share Buy Back Mandate are set out in greater detail in the Circular dated 9 April 2021. - (v) Resolution 8, if passed, will authorise the Interested Person Transactions as described in the Circular to Shareholders dated 9 April 2021 and recurring in the year and will empower the Directors of the Company to do all acts necessary to give effect to the Shareholders' Mandate.
+This authority will, unless previously revoked or varied by the Company in a general meeting, continue in force until the date the next general meeting of the Company is held or is required by law to be held, whichever is earlier.